What Is DevOps? Basic Concepts, Differences from Agile Development, and Benefits

 Monitor

-Continue to receive operational data, customer requests, and feedback, and reflect them in development.
 Monitoring and incident management tools are used for this purpose.
-Well-known tools include New Relic, Datadog, Grafana, and Wireshark.
+Well-known examples include New Relic, Datadog, Grafana, and Wireshark.